plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 You may not exert control or cause a material impact on a Domain delegated to a Role or Circle that doesn't contain your Role, unless you get permission.
 Nor may you do so on a Domain owned by another sovereign entity without permission.

 When you need permission to impact a Domain, you may get it from whomever controls that Domain.
 You may also get permission by announcing your intent to take a specific action, and inviting anyone with a relevant Domain to object.
 You must then wait a reasonable time to allow responses.
-If no one objects in that time, you then have permission to impact any Domains owned by any Role in the Organization that your announcement reached.
+If no one objects in that time, you then have permission to impact any Domains owned by any Role in the Organisation that your announcement reached.
 You may assume a written announcement reached anyone who typically reads messages in the channel you used.
 Any permission so granted only applies while taking the specific action you announced.
 A Policy may further change or constrain this process.

 #### 2.1.3 Don't Spend Money